ambika9123github/grc-victoria-health-implementation/README.md

 This project is a fictional portfolio simulation created for educational and professional demonstration purposes.

-No real organization, patient information (PHI), or confidential business information has been used.
+No real organization, patient information (PHI), or confidential business information was used.
 The assessment is based on publicly available industry frameworks, guidance, and best practices.

 ---